j-siderius/TinySpark/docs/kit/programming.md

 ---

-That's it!
-Now you know everything needed to get started with the TinySpark TinyML material.
+That's it, now you know everything needed to get started with the TinySpark TinyML material.

 [Get started on Chapter 1](../chapter1/introduction.md){ .md-button .md-button--primary }